 Okay fine, but what he ends up doing is hooking up with those who push dogmatic views against other races, genders and sexuality!
 And yes, he has a long, drawn out piece on his blog trying to explain it, when in truth "I'm a racist, sexist, homophobic, separatist dirtbag" would have sufficed.
 In his piece "Why I Choose to Collaborate with Racialists and Theocrats", he tries to make the argument for racial and religious separation saying that while the Jim Crow era is done and will never come back, that doesn't mean there can't be an effort made to separate the races, something he feels must be done since white nationalists and Christian theocrats feel soooo oppressed.
 "The idea that the relatively peaceful, relatively voluntary, decentralized separatism...is totalitarian or fascistic while the present system of authoritarian multiculturalism, coercive integrationism and state-managed 'equality', with the state peering into every corner of society to make that no one is ever discriminated against, is somehow libertarian or democratic is absurd," he wrote, not realizing how absurd he sounds.

-In addition to his work on Attack the System, Preston is a contributing editor for Dick Spencer's blog Alternative Right.
-He is also slated to speak at two conferences Spencer is associated with.
-One is on Sept.
-10 in Washington, DC for the National Policy Institute, an organization that is listed by the Southern Poverty Law Center as a hate group of which Spencer is executive director.
-The other is Nov.
-4-5 in the Baltimore area for the H.L.
+In addition to his work on Attack the System, Preston was a contributing editor for Dick Spencer's old blog Alternative Right when he ran it.
+He is also spoke at two conferences Spencer was associated with, one being the National Policy Institute (NPI) conference in Sept.
+2011, NPI being an organization listed by the Southern Poverty Law Center as a hate group of which Spencer is executive director, and the other in November of that year for the H.L.
 Mencken Club, which Spencer co-founded.
 Rolling with Spencer, and the DC paleoconservative crowd pretty much means, in the interest of full disclosure, that he has a particular bone to pick with One People's Project, particularly because of our part in causing hotels and other venues to shut their doors to the American Renaissance Conference two years in a row, as evidenced by a post on his blog: